 Matthias (also known as Saint Matthias in the Catholic church) was chosen by the remaining eleven disciples to replace the betrayer, Judas Iscariot before Jesus’ resurrection.
 The scriptural recommendation was for twelve disciples and so Apóstol san pedro declared that they must choose another disciple to take the place of Judas Iscariot.

 Matthias was chosen as the twelfth Apostle since he was present with Jesus Christ during his time on Earth as well as through his crucifixion.
 While two men were chosen to take the twelfth place in the Apostles lots were drawn and Matthias was selected as the twelfth and final apostle.

 There is no further information about him in the New Testament.
 It is believed that Matthias placed his faith in Jesus Christ above everything else and was present with the other apostles at Pentecost.
 He embraced all the teachings of Jesus and sacrificed his life for the service of the Lord, even after being persecuted by many.

-He also worked many miracles in the name of Lord Jesus, which converted many to the Christian faith.
+He also worked many miracles in the name of the Lord Jesus, which converted many to the Christian faith.
 He is a patron of carpenters, tailors, and those who are affected by smallpox.

 Saint Matthias was born in the 1st century AD, at Judaea.
 In his early youth, he studied the Law of God under Saint Simeon.
 According to the acts, it is said that Matthias had accompanied the Lord from the time of his baptism and was among the 72 disciples paired off and dispatched by Jesus.

 El Evangelio de Matías es un texto perdido que dice haber sido escrito por Matías.
 La iglesia primitiva tenía opiniones encontradas sobre su autenticidad, y solo sabemos de ella por los escritos de otros.